Princeton University

 It starts with a postcard.

 Unannounced and unattributed, it arrived in the mailbox this fall with Robert Smithson’s earthwork, Spiral Jetty (1970), on the front and, on the back, instructions for How to Draw & Count Labyrinths.
 Dia Art Foundation was crossed out and replaced by Cretan Correspondence School of Topology.
-The card was addressed to Eden Reinfurt, a 16-year-old high school student in New York City.
+The card was addressed to Eden Reinfurt, a then 16-year-old high school student in New York City.
 She later guessed the sender must be Philip Ording, a topologist, professor, and author in Brooklyn.

 The postcard cued a wandering back and forth conversation conducted through the U.S. Postal Service.
 Eden worked through the problems posed on the first postcard, drawing her answers on a return card which went back in the mail.
 Four more postcards followed in sequence, each developing the ideas a bit further and posing additional problems.
 Some were answered correctly.